 The Committee reviewed the performance of the valuer and recommended that the appointment be continued for a further 12 months.

-The Committee is aware of the recent RICS Review of Real Estate Investment Valuations and the proposed recommendations.
-We have responded to the consultation and will be monitoring the results.
+The Committee awaits the outcome of the consultation process following the RICS Review of Real Estate Investment Valuations and the proposed recommendations.

 Richard Jones